• Home

 Here you turn to the west.

-You will start gaining altitude and the route becomes harder.
-After half an hour or so you will have the Ju dal’Ega pass below you as in the picture:
+You start gaining altitude and the route becomes more demanding.
+After about half an hour you will have Ju dal’Ega pass below you as in the picture:

 View of Ju dal'Ega pass.